Your Genesys Blog Subscription has been confirmed!

 When consumers decide to purchase insurance policies online, they expect the process to be simple, intuitive and fast — just like any other digital transaction.
 Few of them want to get into contractual details or have deep conversations.
 And that’s why many are online to insurance companies.
 The issue for many insurers, however, is that they don’t have the digital capabilities to support these preferences.

 According to The Digital Insurer, 68% of insurance buyers want to conduct transactions online.
 But fewer than 50% of insurers can digitally provide a product or service quote; fewer than 35% can process a transaction or sale digitally.
 And only 23% incorporate digital into the claims process.
-Yet, savvy shoppers expect access to data and transparency — and it’s driving cross-industry digital transformation.
+Yet, savvy online shoppers expect access to data and transparency — and it’s driving cross-industry digital transformation.

-Insurers must differentiate on personalized value and service to take advantage of new opportunities and increase customer loyalty.
+Insurers must differentiate on personalised value and service to take advantage of new opportunities and increase customer loyalty.
 It’s time to change the perception of insurers to empathetic advisors — and champions for their customers.

 Customers are clear about what they want and expect.
 Addressing their needs takes agility — in product and culture — intelligent, streamlined processes; and an ecosystem that can tap into the innovative technology that supports empathy in every interaction.
 The goal should be to simplify and connect.

 It all starts with a foundation based on building the customer relationship, augmented with tools like automation and artificial intelligence (AI).